 It was the kitchen garden that served as the inspiration for her tale, ‘The Tale of the Flopsy Bunnies’ in which the bunnies are captured by Farmer McGregor but are heroically rescued by Thomasina Tittlemouse.
 Between 1895 and 1913, it is thought Potter visited the property some thirteen times, and used her sketches of the walled garden in her illustrations for the tale, published in 1909.

 By 1988 the garden had fallen into a state of neglect, but was brought back from the brink by the owners Janie and Tim Smith, who with the hard work of their daughter Frances, all relatives of Potter, set about restoring Gwaenynog to the glory it enjoyed at the beginning of the 20th century.
 To look at some of the original sketches that Beatrix created for her stories is to look at images of the walled garden at Gwaenynog House, so impressively has the property been restored.

 Gwaenynog House is open during the summer months, and by appointment only.
 Contact 01745 812066 for details.
-It is also due to be open during CADW's Open Doors season, 28th -29th September 2018.
+It is usually open as part of CADW's open doors initative in September every year.